ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 date: 2014-10-19 17:07
 ---

-I finally deployed TLS for `timtaubert.de`.
-I decided to write up what I learned on the way and hope that it will make the whole process easier for you.
-I want to provide some background information on why certain things are a good idea and so you can make informed decisions when deploying TLS yourselves.
+Last weekend I finally deployed TLS for `timtaubert.de`.
+I decided to write up what I learned on the way and hope that it will be useful for anyone doing the same.
+Instead of only giving you a few buzz words I want to provide some background information on how TLS and certain HTTP extensions work and why you should use them or configure TLS in a certain way.
+This will hopefully enable you to make informed decisions when deploying yourselves.

 I will assume you have a dedicated server (either root or virtual) that serves your small company's web page or even just your personal blog.
-You want to encrypt traffic between your server and your visitors and you want to ensure that the content delivered to the visitor is genuine, i.e. your website is authenticated.
+The goal is to encrypt traffic between your server and its visitors and to ensure that the content delivered to visitors is genuine, i.e. your website is authenticated.

+## How does TLS work?

+When establishing a TLS connection to a web server the browser will first

 ## The certificate